Donald Trump photo op at St. John's Church: Use of tear gas and tools for crowd dispersal

 Attorney General William Barr and officials with several law enforcement agencies also denied using tear gas.
 In an interview with CBS News, Barr reiterated "there was no tear gas used" on June 1.
 "The tear gas was used Sunday [May 31] when they had to clear H Street to allow the fire department to come in to save St. John's Church.
 That's when tear gas was used."

 Donald Trump's presidential campaign demanded news outlets retract reports of "tear gas" use.
 Trump called the reports "fake" and said "they didn't use tear gas."

 Fact checkers from the Associated Press, CNN, FactCheck.org, and Politifact reported on this issue.
 The specific compound which the Park Police denied using is CS, a traditional tear gas.
 "Tear gas", however, is a broad term for a group of chemicals known for being riot control agents, e.g. PAVA in the pepper balls that USPP acknowledge using.
 The sources for this broad definition are the U.S. Centers for Disease Control (CDC), Scientific American, and the Handbook of Toxicology of Chemical Warfare Agents.
 Thus the fact checkers reported that the difference between pepper spray and traditional tear gas compounds is only semantics, because the practical effect is the same: chemically irritated eyes, throats, and other areas.

 On June 13, 2020, U.S. Secret Service officials issued a correction stating that one employee had used OC spray "in response to an assaultive individual".

-In June 2021, after initially refusing to confirm whether it had used tear gas munitions, the Metropolitan Police Department (MPD) admitted in court filings (in a litigation brought by protestors and the ACLU) that the MPD had used tear gas against protestors on June 1.
+In June 2021, after initially refusing to confirm whether it had used tear gas munitions, the Metropolitan Police Department (MPD) admitted in court filings (in a litigation brought by protesters and the ACLU) that the MPD had used tear gas against protesters on June 1.
 An MPD lawyer asserted that the department's use of tear gas was reasonable and that because the MPD "did not target specific protesters" the department did not violate the constitutional rights of any individual.
 In a report issued by the Office of the Inspector General for the Department of the Interior, MPD confirmed that it used CS gas on 17th Street.
 The use of the chemical irritant surprised the Park Police, as the Park Police incident commander had not authorized the use of CS gas.